Ostracod: Fossils

 Ostracods are "by far the most common arthropods in the fossil record" with fossils being found from the early Ordovician to the present.
 An outline microfaunal zonal scheme based on both Foraminifera and Ostracoda was compiled by M. B. Hart.
 Freshwater ostracods have even been found in Baltic amber of Eocene age, having presumably been washed onto trees during floods.
+Sunellidae, a Cambrian group of bivalved arthropods, may represent close relatives of ostracods.

 Ostracods have been particularly useful for the biozonation of marine strata on a local or regional scale, and they are invaluable indicators of paleoenvironments because of their widespread occurrence, small size, easily preservable, generally moulted, calcified bivalve carapaces; the valves are a commonly found microfossil.

 A find in Queensland, Australia, in 2013, announced in May 2014, at the Bicentennary Site in the Riversleigh World Heritage area, revealed both male and female specimens with very well preserved soft tissue.
-This set the Guinness World Record for the oldest penis.
+This set the Guinness World Record for the oldest penis, with the fossils estimated to be approximately 100 million years old.
 Males had observable sperm that is the oldest yet seen and, when analysed, showed internal structures and has been assessed as being the largest sperm (per body size) of any animal recorded.
 It was assessed that the fossilisation was achieved within several days, due to phosphorus in the bat droppings of the cave where the ostracods were living.